Abdu1Hak/WRO-2025/README.md

 Considering our skill set - what areas did we prioritize, beginning challenges, and our goal to work towards

 ## 4. Mobility Management

+Mobility management discussion should cover how the vehicle movements are managed.
+What motors are selected, how they are selected and implemented.
+A brief discussion regarding the vehicle chassis design /selection can be provided as well as the mounting of all components to the vehicle chassis/structure.
+The discussion may include engineering principles such as speed, torque, power etc. usage.
+Building or assembly instructions can be provided together with 3D CAD files to 3D print parts.
+Be as detailed as possible.
+Information on improvements is also provided.

 ## 5. Power and Sense Management

+Power and Sense management discussion should cover the power source for the vehicle as well as the sensors required to provide the vehicle with information to negotiate the different challenges.
+The discussion can include the reasons for selecting various sensors and how they are being used on the vehicle together with power consumption.
+The discussion could include a wiring diagram with BOM for the vehicle that includes all aspects of professional wiring diagrams.
+Be as detailed as possible - provide improvements.

 ## 6. Software - Open Challenge - Obstacle Challenge - Parking

 Identify the Logic flow, including code snippets, and provide pictures of the VNC